• Skip to primary navigation

 Step-By-Step Instructions

-Begin by sifting the almond flour and powdered sugar together into a bowl.
-Transfer the dry mixture to a food processor and pulse together to remove any lumps.
-Sift the dry ingredients again.
-This will help to ensure that you have smooth macarons.
+Step 2: Sift the almond flour and powdered sugar together into a bowl.
+For extra smooth macaron shells, you can transfer the dry mixture to a food processor and pulse together to remove any lumps, then sift the dry ingredients again.
 If required, repeat this process until the mixture is lump-free.

 Powdered sugar and almond flour in a sieve over a bowl.

-Powdered sugar and almond flour mixture in a food processor.
+Powdered sugar and almond flour mixture sifted into a glass mixing bowl.

 Foamy egg whites in a stainless steel bowl.